What Is Micro-Learning?

 The other important thing about microlearning is the reason behind it - attention spans and learning retention.
-To support learning retention and memorability, we use storytelling, interactivity, professional narration, and modern motion graphic tools used by NASA and videogame developers.
+To support knowledge retention and memorability, we use storytelling, interactivity, professional narration, and modern motion graphic tools used by NASA and videogame developers.

-As instructional designers, we purposely chunk content the way we do and put practice exercises where we put them to make the content bite-sized, and to help solidify the content of one section before moving on.
+As instructional designers, we purposely chunk content the way we do and put microlearning best practice exercises where we put them to make the content bite-sized, and to help solidify the content of one section before moving on.
 In our full lessons, each of our sections are kind of like micro-learning components.

-The more important factor in any training is keeping it relevant, interesting and memorable…not to make it as short as possible.
+The more important factor in any safety training is keeping it relevant, interesting and memorable…not to make it as short as possible.
 Here’s the connection: if a piece of training content is too long, employees won’t remember it, yet quality should always win over quantity.
-Five minutes of ‘ho-hum’ content is not better than 15 minutes of engaging, memorable content.
+Five minutes of ‘ho-hum’ content is not better than 15 minutes of engaging, memorable learning content.

-We learned when eLearning took the training industry by storm (circa 2003) that not all content should be eLearning, and, similarly, not all content should be micro.
-Regardless, all training, to maximize effectiveness, should have ongoing reinforcement, if possible.
+We learned when eLearning courses took the training industry by storm (circa 2003) that not all content should be eLearning, and, similarly, not all content should be micro.
+Regardless, all employee training, to maximize effectiveness, should have ongoing reinforcement, if possible.

 Concerning reinforcement of training, as a former learning consultant I didn’t recommend one-off, event-based training.
 I always designed something before the instructional event to set the stage, motivate, provide context, and I recommended something after training to reinforce key concepts and training objectives.
 For example, one tested, training reinforcement I used is to include a scripted weekly email series of “do you remember” topical points, sent for weeks after a training event.

-The business benefit of bite-sized training content is in support of training efficiency.
+The business benefit of bite-sized learning content is in support of training efficiency.
 Microlearning content provides flexibility, options for training that require a smaller time commitment for employees, and keep them learning on the job with minimal disruption to workflow or productivity.
-For example, a 5-minute training video can be attentively watched in the 10 minutes before your next meeting, appointment, or shift change.
+For example, a 5-minute microlearning video training can be attentively watched in the 10 minutes before your next meeting, appointment, or shift change.

-For HSI, the universe of total assignable training content numbers hundreds of diverse, topic specific content options, including…
+For HSI, the universe of total assignable training content numbers hundreds of diverse, topic specific microlearning content options, including…